Samar: Pre-colonial period (900 AD-1565)

-Spanish colonialization (1521–1898)
+Spanish colonialism (1521–1898)

-Samar was the first island of the Philippines sighted by the Spanish expedition led by Ferdinand Magellan (transcribed as Zamal in the diary of Antonio Pigafetta).
-He sighted it on March 16, 1521, having sailed there from the Mariana Islands.
-Realizing he had arrived at an archipelago, he charted the islands and called them San Lazaro because they were sighted on Lazarus Saturday.
-The Spaniards later called the island Filipinas.
-Although Samar was the first island of the Philippines sighted by Magellan, he did not land there.
-He continued south, weighed anchor at Suluan Island, and then finally, on March 17, 1521, he landed on Homonhon Island.
+Samar was the first island of the Philippines as a Spanish colony.
+An expedition led by Ferdinand Magellan revealed the island, originally transcribed Zamal in the journal of Antonio Pigafetta, to Europeans.
+He sighted it on March 16, 1521, traveling from the Mariana Islands.
+Having found an archipelago, Pigafetta named the islands San Lazaro due to their sightings on Lazarus Saturday.
+Eventually, Filipinas was the perceived name for the archipelago.
+Although Samar was the first island of the Philippines seen by Magellan, he did not land there.
+He traversed south and laid anchor at Suluan Island, then landed on Homonhon Island on March 17, 1521.
 Later in the 1700s, Samar was recorded to have about 103 Spanish Filipino families and 3,042 native families.

-Years later, other Spanish expeditions arrived.
-The historian William Henry Scott wrote that a "Samar datu by the name of Iberein was rowed out to a Spanish vessel anchored in his harbor in 1543 by oarsmen collared in gold; while wearing on his own person earrings and chains."
-Scott recounted a Samarnon saga, which was called siday, about Bingi of Lawan, a prosperous settlement in Samar.
+Other Spaniards eventually landed in the island.
+William Henry Scott, a historian, recognized that a "Samar datu by the name of Iberein was rowed out to a Spanish vessel anchored in his harbor in 1543 by oarsmen collared in gold; while wearing on his own person earrings and chains."
+He recounted a Samarnon saga, which was called siday, about Bingi of Lawan, a settlement in Samar.
 Samar had names which are recorded in early Spanish sources, including Ibabao (or Cibabao), Achan, Camlaya, and Taridola.
 The Spanish captain Miguel Lopez de Legaspi also called the island Tandaya, after mistaking the name of a lord with the name of the island.
 This was spelled by Miguel de Loarca as Candaya.

-During the early years of the Spanish colonialization, the province was placed in the jurisdiction of Cebu but was eventually separated into its own province.
+During the early years of the Spanish colonization, the province was placed in the jurisdiction of Cebu but was eventually separated into its own province.
 A rebellion was sparked in 1649 which was centered in Palapag, causing an uprising in Visayas and parts of Mindanao.
 The uprising was not suppressed until the next year.
 This caused rebels to migrate to the mountains and create a new settlement.
 In 1735, the province and Leyte merged into a singular province; Carigara was declared as the capital.
 In 1768, Samar was separated from Leyte.
+The 1835 Census showed Samar had 18,671 native families and also had 174 Spanish-Filipino families.
 In 1860, the government structure was reorganized and was maintained until the end of the regime.